Pre-Genetic Counseling Internship Program

 Location:

-• International Interns: Due to logistical challenges, international students are only eligible for the Genomics Advocacy Intern role.
-Additionally, we are only able to accept a limited number of international interns each cycle.
+• International Interns: Due to logistical challenges, international students are not eligible for the program.

-• Time Zones: Team meetings and check-ins are generally scheduled during Eastern Time Zone business hours.
+• Time Zones: Team meetings and check-ins are generally scheduled during Eastern Time Zone business hours, but are flexible to accommodate those in other US time zones.
 Webinars and meetings are generally recorded to ensure those with time conflicts can still participate in the program to the fullest.

 For more information, review our Pre-GC Internship Program FAQs by clicking here.

 Personal and Professional Development: You will participate in pre-recorded and live-scheduled trainings, presentations, and discussion groups that will enhance your professional and academic skills as well as prepare you for the application, interviewing, and transition as you move toward your goals as a genetic counselor.
-You will receive exposure and experience to cultural and individual differences across the cohort and through our endeavors to explore and support diversity, equity, inclusion, and justice.
-We focus on creating an intersectional experience that highlights and uplifts different members of the community and breaks down the barriers to healthcare access that harm moral and societal growth.
+There will be weekly opportunities for shadowing live genetic counseling sessions across specialties.
+Your work will directly contribute to patient care and outcomes.

 • Resume / CV Review and Feedback